 19.2 Notices.
-Any notice, demand, or request required or authorized under this Agreement shall be deemed proper if mailed postage prepaid to the person designated in this Agreement or to other such person(s) as may be designated in writing from time to time by the recipient Party.
+Any notice, demand, or request required or authorized under this Agreement shall be deemed proper if mailed postage prepaid or faxed to the person designated in this Agreement or to other such person(s) as may be designated in writing from time to time by the recipient Party.

-Notices to BUYER shall be sent to:
+Notices to SELLER shall be sent to:

 Stephen Kaminski